 - In the My Life as a Teenage Robot episode "This Time With Feeling", Jenny gives herself robotic nerves that only let her feel ticklish and pain.
 When Sheldon throws a projectile kiss at Jenny, she ends up falling to the floor in pain when it hits her.

-- In Dexter's Laboratory, Dexter's school teacher, Miss Wimple, blows a kiss to Dexter, which hits on the cheek, leaving an A+ mark.
+- In Dexter's Laboratory, Dexter's school teacher, Miss Wimple, blows a kiss to Dexter, which hits him on the cheek, leaving an A+ mark.